 Energy efficiency changes

-New regulations come into force 1st April 2016
+New regulations came into force 1st April 2016

 From 1 April 2016, new energy efficiency regulations will allow private tenants to request permission from their landlord to carry out certain energy efficiency improvements, such as improving heating controls or fitting insulation.